Top Oz Tours offers a great range of Florence tours and experiences. You can browse the options here.

 However, it does so with ease with its stunning architecture, impeccable cultural pedigree, and uniquely Tuscan version of la dolce vita.

-Many of the city’s must-see attractions are contained within its compact UNESCO World Heritage-listed centro storico, and this beautifully wrapped Renaissance gem is just as lovely on the inside as it is on the outside.
+Many of the city’s must-see attractions are contained within its compact UNESCO World Heritage-listed centro storico, and this beautifully wrapped Renaissance-era gem is just as lovely on the inside as it is on the outside.

-This Florence city guide is packed with ideas for things to see and do.
+Our Florence city guide is packed with ideas for things to see and do.
 Enjoy your visit.

 Top cultural activities in Florence

 There’s a vibrant student culture that bubbles alongside the huge international tourist presence in Florence, and the entire city appears in tune with its creative side.
-Simply walking around the historic centre in places like Piazza della Signoria and Piazza della Repubblica is the best way to take it all in.
+Simply walking around the historic centre in places like Piazza della Signoria and Piazza della Repubblica is the best way to soak it all in.

 The Piazza Santo Spirito in the Oltrarno quarter offers an intriguing slice of authentic Florentine life.
 Wander through the daily market or simply perch on a park bench and do some people watching.